Atavic/firefox-tweaks/Extras/uMatrix_rules_fixed_sites.md

 # List of fixed sites and services
 This is a list of sites and services that the `my_umatrix_rules.txt` file in this repository unbreaks (fixes).
+Note that some websites may not need fixing, and even though they don't appear on this list, might work without any additional configuration.

-Note that the following are allowed globally:
+The following are allowed globally:
 - Embedded Youtube videos (youtube.com, googlevideo.com)
 - Embedded Vimeo videos (vimeo.com, vimeocdn.com)
 - Embedded Vine videos (vine.co)